Can you really learn German with movies?

 Repetition is the mother of skill.
 After you’ve watched it once, try watching the film as many times as you can stand to do so.
 After you already know all of the words, there’s nothing more rewarding than when you’re able to first understand a complicated German scene without needing to rewind or look at the subtitles.

-Just click or tap on a word while you’re watching and FluentU will automatically provide an in-context definition, examples, pictures and will even point you to other videos that use the word.
+Just hover over any word while you’re watching and FluentU will automatically provide an in-context definition with examples and pictures—and will even point you to other videos that use the word.
 Plus, there are professionally translated English captions that you can toggle on or off.

-It’s also possible to add words to your vocabulary and then review them with a comprehensive quiz that uses video clips to teach you.
-FluentU even recommends the best next video for you to build on your current vocabulary.
-Check it out on your computer or take authentic German clips anywhere with the FluentU apps for iOS and Android.
+You can add words to custom vocabulary lists, and then review them with a comprehensive quiz that uses video clips to teach you.
+Check it out with the free trial, and experience superpowered German learning with subtitles!

 5 Incredible Movies to Learn German That You Can Stream Now with Subtitles